DoctorAxiom/flame-of-limited-life/README.md

 # Flame of Limited Life
 A datapack for minecraft enabling play of a game similar to Grian's Limited Life, initially created for the Flame of Life gaming group.

+This pack is meant for version 1.21.8.
+It will likely work on 1.21.9- but may not give bonuses for all the new advancements introduced in 1.21.9

 Please note this is still a **Work In Progress**.
 I feel like it will work completely, but it has not yet been tested in a complete game.
 There may be bugs still present.

 **This datapack is meant to be run once per world for a self contained game.**